hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the Name of the Private Link Endpoint.
+* `name` - (Required) Specifies the Name of the Private Endpoint.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) Specifies the Name of the Resource Group within which the Private Link Endpoint should exist.
+* `resource_group_name` - (Required) Specifies the Name of the Resource Group within which the Private Endpoint should exist.
 Changing this forces a new resource to be created.

 * `location` - (Required) The supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-* `subnet_id` - (Required) The ID of the Subnet from which Private IP Addresses will be allocated for this Private Link Endpoint.
+* `subnet_id` - (Required) The ID of the Subnet from which Private IP Addresses will be allocated for this Private Endpoint.
 Changing this forces a new resource to be created.

 * `private_service_connection` - (Required) A `private_service_connection` block as defined below.